IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

   Recall that those differences won't be written to disk until the `LgrDB` flushes its `LedgerDB`'s write buffer.
 In the current design, that happens elsewhere, because of the coupling of snapshots and flushes.
-If that coupling is later eliminated, it seems natural to flush at the end of chain selection.
+If that coupling is later eliminated, it seems natural to flush at the end of chain selection (not necessarily every time).

 ## Pipelining disk access